rolling-code/PowerShell-Scripts/README.md

 3- https://raw.githubusercontent.com/stamparm/ipsum/master/ipsum.txt<br>

 URLhaus is a project from abuse.ch with the goal of sharing malicious URLs that are being used for malware distribution.
 OpenPhish receives URLs from multiple streams and analyzes them using its proprietary phishing detection algorithms.
 IPsum is a threat intelligence feed based on 30+ different publicly available lists of suspicious and/or malicious IP addresses.
 All lists are automatically retrieved and parsed on a daily (24h) basis and the final result is pushed to this repository.
 List is made of IP addresses together with a total number of (black)list occurrence (for each).

 Run this from where we have some "security filtering" in place and get a good idea if the machine is protected!
 Enjoy!

 (Run with -Quick to just do 25 lines)

+---
+**lan_audit_full2.ps1**

+This is a great tool to uncover secrets on a LAN.
+Corporations unknowingly share files.
+Developers unknowingly leave files behind.
+This script will:
+1. Go over each file in the folder and subfolder
+2. If it is a spreadsheet or Word or PDF document it will open those as well
+3. It will search files for known secret values such as
+      1. AWS Access Keys
+      2. GitHub Tokens
+      3. Private Keys
+      4. Etc...a whole lot more

+Use like:
+`.\lan_audit_full2.ps1 "\\somedc.somedomain.net\UNCName\Any Folders" audit_report.csv`